azr4e1/personal-website/content/wiki/assigning-more-than-one-value-in-go.md

 +++

-# Assigning more than one value in Go
 When you have several assignments to do, Go has a nice feature to help you: the tuple assignment.
 A tuple is an ordered list of things.

 Suppose we have three variables a, b, and c, and we want to assign them the values 1, 2, and 3 respectively.